olpa/templating-for-api/jsonnet-js-ts/README.md

 ## Compatibility note

-For old versions of node you need to edit the file `wasm_exec.js`.
+For old node versions, you need to edit the file `wasm_exec.js`.
 After the line `use strict` add line `globalThis.crypto ??= require('crypto');`.
 Maybe more changes are needed: <https://github.com/golang/go/issues/53128>.

 ## License, contact